rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 Annoyingly, although `Person` is a union of a `Superhero` and a `Teacher`, we get a compiler error on trying to access `person.subject` because `Superhero` does not contain a subject property.
-(I would rather typescript ‘flattened’ these union types for you.
+(I would typescript ‘flattened’ these union types for you.
 Such that a `Person` had a property of `subject` that was `string | undefined`.)

 To handle this use case, Typescript offers a feature called “Discriminating Union Types”.
 This technique involves you adding a constant property to each side of a union that acts as a unique identifier for that type in the union.
-You can also check if a property is ‘in’ the variable that you know is unique to one side of the union, e.g photos on Spider-Man.
+You can check if a property is ‘in’ the variable that is unique to one side of the union, e.g photos on Spider-Man.
 However, this value might change, or the Teacher type may later get photos and you’d have to update all usages of discriminating by photo to instead discriminate by another property.

 ```
 interface Superhero {